facebook

 Learn more about the diverse cells and biomedical products used in our treatments.

-Find out hereCan Stem Cells Trigger Cancer?
+Concern #2: Can Stem Cells Trigger Cancer?

-At Swiss Medica, we only use mesenchymal stem cells because they’re safer and people’s bodies handle them well.
+At Swiss Medica, we only use mesenchymal stem cells because they’re safer, and people’s bodies handle them well.
 Multiple clinical trials demonstrated that no malignancies occurred after application of MSCs.

 Furthermore, studies have demonstrated that MSCs may also inhibit tumor growth in certain cases, such as breast cancer, Kaposi’s sarcoma, hepatoma, and melanoma models.

+However, this method seems to have both benefits and risks and requires cautious and precise implementation.
 The mixed findings about how mesenchymal stem cells affect tumor growth could be due to experimental factors, like where the cells come from, the route of cell administration, and the type of tumor studied.
-Some studies on animals showed tumor growth, but these animals either had cancer already or had cancer cells injected at the same time as the MSCs.

 Get a free online consultation